 Prior to this, she was an investment banker at Société Générale (London) and Oriel Securities (London) and trained as a lawyer at Norton Rose.

-Salma holds a master’s in business law and an Executive MBA from Cass Business School.
+Salma holds a master’s in business law and an Executive MBA from Bayes Business School.

 She is currently a non-executive director of Algold Resources, a Canadian listed gold company.